Study Abroad Destinations

 - University of Cape Town, Cape Town, South Africa

 Students interested in a non-affiliated study abroad program will apply directly to their program of choice.
 Tuition and other program costs must be paid directly to the sponsoring school.
 Credits earned through study abroad programs not affiliated with Point Park will count as transfer credits on a student's transcript.
 Visit the Other Destinations page in PointSync to learn more.

 Shorter trips (often two to three weeks) are arranged by Point Park University faculty.
 These trips are sometimes offered as part of three-credit courses, with the travel usually occurring over the summer.

 Check with your academic department for information on these types of opportunities.

-For questions and more information about studying abroad, visit the Office of Student Affairs on the seventh floor of the Student Center, call 412-392-3840 or email firstname.lastname@example.org or visit the Office of Student Life, located on the first floor of Pioneer Hall.
+For questions and more information about studying abroad, contact Amanda Anderson, study abroad coordinator, at 412-392-8026, firstname.lastname@example.org or visit the Office of Student Life, located on the first floor of Pioneer Hall.